wenlzhang/obsidian-tag-index/README.md

 5. **Inefficient Navigation**: While you can click tags in the default pane to search for them, this workflow isn't optimized for frequent access

 Tag Index solves these problems by giving you a dedicated space for the tags that matter most to you, with improved organization and navigation features.

+## Getting Started

+### Adding Tags

+You can add tags to your index in multiple ways:

+1. **From the Editor**: Right-click on any tag in your notes → "Add to tag index"
+2. **From Tag Pane**: Right-click on any tag in Obsidian's default tag pane → "Add to tag index"
+3. **Via Command**: Use the command palette (Ctrl/Cmd+P) → "Tag Index: Add to tag index"

+### Using Line Content Display

+The plugin can show you exactly where tags appear in your files:

+1. Enable **"Show line content"** in settings
+2. Click on any tag to expand it
+3. See all files containing that tag
+4. View the actual lines where the tag appears
+5. Click any line to jump directly to that location

+### Configuring Behavior

+Access settings via Settings → Tag Index:

+- **Add new tags to top**: Control where new tags appear in your list
+- **Auto-open tag index panel**: Automatically open the panel when Obsidian starts
+- **Show line content**: Toggle the line content display feature
+- **Line content click behavior**: Choose between "Jump to line" or "Jump to line and search"
+- **Cursor position**: Set cursor position when jumping (start or end of line)
+- **Refresh delay**: Configure auto-refresh timing (0-60 minutes) based on your vault size

 ## Documentation